YallowApps/MapSDK/README.md

    ```

- the sdk prvoid full custmazation on the markers (pickup, driver and customer) so you can add it through xml or in the kotlin/java code
+ the sdk prvoid full customization on the markers (pickup, driver and customer) so you can add it through xml or in the kotlin/java code